 The word daimon [dī’mōn’], with the meaning of “guiding spirit,” is a latecomer to English (earliest OED citation 1852).
 With its different pronunciation, daimon stands as a possible alternate choice for writers who want the sense of the word without the confusion with demon.
 Nevertheless, the spelling daemon has its appeal.

-7 Responses to “Demons, Daemons and Daimons”
+7 thoughts on “Demons, Daemons and Daimons”

 I don’t want to be an ass but it’s Phillip Pullman